 - 1 teaspoon chili powder

-- 1 Tablespoon Montreal seasoning (or your favorite spice mix)
+- 1 Tablespoon Montreal seasoning or your favorite spice mix

-- 1 cup BBQ Sauce (your favorite kind)
+- 1 cup BBQ Sauce your favorite kind

 Instructions

-- Preheat the oven to 275°F and place your rack of ribs on a rimmed baking sheet lined with aluminum foil.
+- Place your 1 rack pork ribs on a rimmed baking sheet lined with aluminum foil.

 - While the oven is preheating, use a fork to poke several small holes in the surface of the ribs, like you would to cook a potato.